The Conditions of Physical Embodiment Enable Generalization and Care: Discussion: Implications and future work

-Understanding the fundamental conditions of embodiment provides a potential bridge for alignment between artificial and natural agents.
-By sharing similar constraints: (I) Artificial agents can develop more accurate models of human needs, vulnerabilities, and priorities; (II) Physical empathy becomes possible through shared experiences of embodiment; (III) Cooperative behavior emerges naturally from mutual recognition of integrity needs; (IV) Communication about needs, risks, and goals becomes more intuitive between different types of agents.
-In future work, we plan to expand this framework to more complex social dynamics in order to explore: (I) How do multiple agents with different embodiment constraints interact?
-(II) What forms of cooperation emerge from shared vulnerability?
-(III) How does empowerment maximization function in competitive vs. cooperative scenarios?
-(IV) Can robust prosocial behaviors emerge from purely embodiment-based considerations?
-(V) Can the problem of multi-scale empowerment maximization result in other-care as one compelling and advantageous solution?
+Perhaps most importantly, this framework grounds the agency of increasingly capable intelligences within constraints that can render their behavior more intelligible to us.
+If scaling occurs before artificial agents confront the predicament shared by all physically embodied beings, their resulting motivational structures may be fundamentally alien, optimizing for objectives orthogonal to biological life.
+By contrast, agents shaped by vulnerability and mortality from the outset develop drives that arise from the same existential situation.
+This shared predicament provides a basis for mutual intelligibility and, potentially, trust.

-\section{Conclusion: The Trust-enabling possibilities of Open-ended, Caring Agent Communities}
+We acknowledge that introducing self-preservation into artificial agents carries risks; an agent motivated to persist might resist shutdown or correction.
+However, agents powerful enough to reshape the world while lacking an intrinsic stake in it may pose the greater danger, while vulnerable agents may be more amenable to corrigibility premised on shared priorities.

-In this article, we have contended that physical embodiment, far from being a limitation, can provide a foundation for the development of robust, caring, and adaptable agents.
-We propose that the interrelated constraints that make embodiment challenging— the vulnerability to changes in an environment that includes oneself, the reality of terminal states, and the tendency to drift toward those states in the absence of exerted effort —are precisely the drives for (I) the development of sophisticated predictive capabilities, (II) efficient resource management, and (III) care for self and others.
-The formalization we have suggested can distill these complex realities into computational terms that can be implemented and tested, while preserving the essential dynamics that make embodiment meaningful.
-By explicitly acknowledging these constraints, we open a path toward artificial agents that can better meet both their own needs and those of other embodied beings.
+Future work can expand this framework to more complex social dynamics in order to explore how multiple agents with different embodiment constraints interact; what forms of cooperation emerge from shared vulnerability; how empowerment maximization functions in competitive versus cooperative scenarios; and whether multi-scale empowerment maximization results in other-care as a compelling and advantageous solution.

-Perhaps most significantly, this framework suggests that the path to alignment between natural and artificial agents may not require imposing external constraints, but rather sharing the fundamental ones that physically embodied entities must navigate.
-In this view, the challenges of physical embodiment become the common ground upon which mutual understanding and cooperation can be built.
+\section{Conclusion: The Trust-Enabling Possibilities of Robust, Caring Agent Communities}